The Best Practices of Giving Employee Feedback

 6. Share Good News

 Want to boost morale?
-Conduct monthly meetings to share good news on the company and on outstanding employee performance.
+Conduct monthly meetings to share good news about the company and celebrate outstanding employee performance.
 It’s a great opportunity to express gratitude and bring departments together for special activities.

 The Value of an Employee Feedback Survey